testing-library/jest-dom/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Updated Type Definitions
 - [ ] Ready to be merged
       <!-- In your opinion, is this ready to be merged as soon as it's reviewed? -->
+- [ ] Added myself to the contributors list

 <!-- feel free to add additional comments -->